crashoverride777/swifty-music/README.md

 # Set-Up

-- Add the Music.swift file to your project.
+- Add the MusicManager.swift file to your project.
 - Add your music tracks to your project

-Create an extension of FileName to add your file names
+Create an extension of FileName to add your music file names in your project.

 ```swift
 extension Music.FileName {